You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Glatopa is a drug marketed by Sandoz and is included in two NDAs.

 The generic ingredient in GLATOPA is glatiramer acetate.
 There are five drug master file entries for this compound.
-Five suppliers are listed for this compound.
+Nine suppliers are listed for this compound.
 Additional details are available on the glatiramer acetate profile page.

 AI Deep Research